a proud heritage

 Their publications literally fill libraries.

-It was during this golden age that my father Lloyd Stevens incorporated The Maple Leaf Company in 1974.
-His after-school for-pocket-change project was now a business capable of sustaining families.
-He contracted with out-of-state growers to produce grasses and forbs.
-Collection efforts became broader in scope, larger in scale and farther from home.
-In the early 1980’s the Conservation Reserve Program (“CRP”) gained momentum and farmers and ranchers started planting large quantities of the species that were previously purchased only by state and federal agencies for small projects.
+In the early 1980’s the Conservation Reserve Program (“CRP”) gained momentum and farmers and ranchers started planting large quantities of rangeland species.
 In 1985 the Farm Bill “officially” legislated the CRP and it is still in force today.
 As mining and gas exploration grew so did the need for seed.
 Roads and freeways required seed.
 The Maple Leaf Company became a major seed supplier to all of them.
-I recall as a teenager working under flood lights dusk until dawn mixing seed and filling semi-trucks with CRP seed mixes.
-The seed was transported to remote airstrips then flown-on as fast as we could mix it.
+In busy seasons work was performed until late hours under flood lights.
+Mixing seed was a whole-family affair.
+Seed was often transported to remote airstrips then flown-on as fast as it could be mixed.

-Grumpy face (me) in a 200 square mile patch of cheatgrass, Izzenhood, NV
+Jason in a 200 square mile patch of cheatgrass, Izzenhood, NV

 Great Basin Seed